 Instructions: Mix 2 tsp of Epsom salt in 1 gallon (4 liters) of water.
 Use once every two weeks, or as needed.

 Note: Epsom salt provides magnesium to your orchids, which is essential for plant growth.
 It can even help achieve better blooms!
-Epsom salt can be found in hardware stores and garden centers.
+Epsom salt can be found in hardware stores and garden centers, or ordered online.
 Even though it can be found in supermarkets and pharmacies too, I’d advise you to opt for one that is an agricultural grade!

 Recipe 2: “Nettle tea”